 Start your morning with a trip to the magnificent Alaska State Museum in downtown Juneau.
-When this facility was renovated in 2016, the exhibits were also reimagined with input from community consultants around the state.
-The result is a clear-eyed, informative look into some of the most challenging and transformative times in Alaska’s history.
+The museum offers a fascinating, informative look into some of the most challenging and transformative times in Alaska’s history.
 In the afternoon, take a short helicopter ride to a nearby glacier, where you’ll experience the unusual thrill of mushing across the snow in a dog sled, even at the height of the summer.
 End the day by catching the evening flight to Anchorage, where you’ll spend the night.

-If you’d rather keep adventuring, you can board one of those planes for a flightseeing trip to North America’s highest peak, 20,310' Denali.
+If you’d rather keep adventuring, you can board one of those planes for a flightseeing trip to North America’s highest peak, 20,310-foot Denali.
 Or, if you'd like to stick closer to town, rent a bicycle and pedal the 11-mile Tony Knowles Coastal Trail, which starts downtown and ends at heavily wooded Kincaid Park, one of the best places in town for seeing a moose.
-Just make sure to keep your distance because these gigantic deer are famously cantankerous.
+Just make sure to keep your distance because these gigantic animals can be aggressive.

-Board an Alaska Railroad train for a scenic day trip to the port town of Seward, Alaska.
+Board an Alaska Railroad train for a scenic day trip to the port town of Seward.
 Along the way you’ll pass by the Spencer Glacier whistle stop, a train-access-only backcountry area where travelers stop to kayak or raft among the icebergs cast off by the glacier.
 You can book your tickets to stop here, or continue on to Seward and catch a shuttle to the Exit Glacier Nature Center in Kenai Fjords National Park.
-Here, hiking trails take you very close to the toe of the glacier; or you can make the challenging uphill hike to the Harding Icefield, a massive remnant of the last Ice Age that splits off into some 40 glaciers, including Exit Glacier.
+Here, hiking trails take you very close to the toe of the glacier; or you can take a day cruise from Seward to see marine wildlife and the piedmont, alpine, and tidewater glaciers of Kenai Fjords National Park.
 Take the train back to Anchorage in the evening.

 Catch the earliest regional flight from Anchorage to Valdez, another friendly Alaska port town—this time on the northern shore of lovely Prince William Sound.
-The wildlife-viewing, kayaking and fishing are all excellent here.
-But if you haven't had your fill of glaciers yet, there is one more in store: Take an all-day charter to the face of the Columbia or Meares glaciers, where you’re all but guaranteed to see chunk after chunk of house-sized ice calving into the sea.
+The wildlife viewing, kayaking, and fishing are all excellent here.
+But if you haven't had your fill of glaciers yet, there is one more in store: take an all-day cruise to the face of the Columbia or Meares Glaciers, where you’re all but guaranteed to see chunk after chunk of house-sized ice calving into the sea.